 Residence for Earth & Environmental Living & Learning (REELL)

 The REELL residential learning community, located in McConchie Hall, brings together students who wish to focus on living a balanced lifestyle with the environment.
-Students who are part of the REELL community will be involved in opportunities centering in Earth and Environmental Sciences, including the issues of global environmental change, reducing carbon footprints, encouraging responsible oversight of natural resources, and promoting sustainable rural and urban environments.
+Students who are part of the REELL community will be involved in opportunities centering in Geological and Environmental Sciences, including the issues of global environmental change, reducing carbon footprints, encouraging responsible oversight of natural resources, and promoting sustainable rural and urban environments.
 Activities include field trips, movies, campus and community outreach, exchanges with other college campuses, and service projects designed to "green" Pacific

 Bon Appétit Management Company's dream is to be the premier onsite restaurant company known for its culinary expertise and commitment to socially responsible practices.
 We are a culture driven to create food that is alive with flavor and nutrition, prepared from scratch using authentic ingredients.
 We do this in a socially responsible manner for the well-being of our guests, communities and the environment.